Why Brands Hesitate To Collaborate With The Influencers?

 b) The confidence of brands in influencers for leading a successful campaign;

-c) And the reliance of influencers on brands for allowing them to endorse the business.
+c) And the reliance of influencers on brands to allow them to endorse the business.

 Image for post